-The definition of "homogeneity" in the Regulation is to be the subject of a Regulatory Technical Standard ("RTS").
-Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" will be legally binding on all regulatory authorities.
+The definition of "homogeneity" in the Regulation is the subject of a Regulatory Technical Standard ("RTS").
+Being set out in an RTS, rather than a guideline or recommendation issued by the EBA, the definition of "homogeneity" is legally binding on all regulatory authorities.